eliburgi/Bullet-List-2018/README.md

 # Bullet-List-2018
 My development goals for the second half of 2018.
-Every of the completed projects will have its own repository and open source.
+Each of the completed projects below will have its own repository and is open source.

 ### Create the following apps using Flutter: